 Citrus Outside of the Tropics

 Just because you aren’t in the tropics doesn’t mean you can’t embrace them within your home’s design.
 Some of the most overlooked colors are those that we are considering the “Citrus” family: vibrant yellows, limes, and oranges.
-Their brightness pairs perfectly into almost any environment, from the bland & beige to the woodsy, warm tones.
+Their brightness pairs perfectly with almost any environment, from the bland & beige to the woodsy, warm tones.

 Here are some ways we think citrus tones can make their way into your designs this summer.